 There’s nothing that gets the heart pumping and the adrenaline flooding through your body like a good scare.
-Whether it’s in a book, on a TV, or in the cinema, fear makes you feel more alive than you ever have before.
-Yet when it comes to video games, there’s something a little more terrifying than any other form of entertainment that you care to mention.
+Whether in a book, on television, or at the cinema, fear can make you feel more alive than ever.
+When it comes to video games, there’s something even more terrifying that the medium can accomplish.

-Over the years, there have been some amazing entries into the survival horror genre, so many in fact that we here at Gamepur have decided to cast our eye over 10 of the best that every fan of the darker side of life should have in their collection.
+Over the years, there have been some amazing entries into the survival horror genre, but we’ve rounded up 10 of the best that every fan of the darker side of life should have in their collection.

-Considering that the original movie was released in 1979, it’s amazing to me that it took until 2014 before it got a game that did it justice but, by God, was it worth the wait.
-Alien Isolation is, as far as I’m concerned, the perfect adaptation of a horror movie that I’ve ever played.
+Considering the original movie was released in 1979, it’s a wonder that it took until 2014 for it to get a game that did it justice.
+But by god, was it worth the wait.
+Alien Isolation is one of the most perfect movie adaptations regardless of genre—it nails so much of the source material’s dread and atmosphere.
 The sense of claustrophobia and utter helplessness that it gives you is second to none, and the xenomorph’s enhanced AI means you will spend far more time hiding in closets or under tables than you need to.
 You don’t win in Alien Isolation, you survive.

 Resident Evil 7: Biohazard